Dream about unique travel destinations around the world. Dream visiting and learning about remote towns and intriguing countries.

 From Cat at Walk My World

-Petra is one of the few places in the world that not only lives up to expectations but exceeds them.
+Petra is one of the few places in the world that not only lives up to expectations but exceeds them – this is our best vacation ever!
 Exploring this ancient city had been on our bucket list for years.
 The main attraction for visitors is the picture-perfect Treasury – a building that was made universally famous by the movie Indiana Jones.
-However, the Treasury is just one part of a huge ancient city that has many incredible places to explore, you really feel like you’re travelling back in time.
+However, the Treasury is just one part of a huge ancient city that has many incredible places to explore, you really feel like you’re

 Tucked into the canyons in the middle of the Jordanian desert, Petra has an adventurous feel.
 This starts with even getting to the ancient city as you have to walk through a 1km long canyon to get there!
 Your first view of the Treasury, carved into one of the walls of a narrow canyon, is one that you won’t forget.
 You can choose to take it in at the ground level or climb up to one of several viewpoints and see it from above.
 Don’t miss “Petra By Night”, an event that runs three times per week when the Treasury is lit up by candlelight and traditional music is played – it’s truly magical.
 Definitely a unique travel destination!